adamsitnik/performance/docs/regressions.md

 Before you start any performance investigation, you need to open the issue, click on the link that leads to the full historical data, and evaluate the data.

-For some reports, it will be obvious to you that there is a regression ([source](https://github.com/DrewScoggins/performance-2/issues/910)):
+In most of the cases, it's obvious that there is a regression ([source](https://github.com/DrewScoggins/performance-2/issues/910)):

 ![Ovious regression](img/regressions_obvious.png)

+And you just continue to the [next step](#Repro).

-For some, it'll be clear that the benchmark is simply multimodal (bimodal in the examples below [1](https://github.com/DrewScoggins/performance-2/issues/1683), [2](https://github.com/DrewScoggins/performance-2/issues/1379), [3](https://github.com/DrewScoggins/performance-2/issues/1378)) and there is no regression:
+But some benchmarks are simply multimodal (bimodal in the examples below [1](https://github.com/DrewScoggins/performance-2/issues/1683), [2](https://github.com/DrewScoggins/performance-2/issues/1379), [3](https://github.com/DrewScoggins/performance-2/issues/1378)) and there is no regression:

 ![Bimodal benchmark, no actual regression](img/regressions_bimodal.png)